lydiastepanek/FoodSpender/README.md

 [Details][phase-one]

 ### Phase 2: Viewing Blogs and Posts (~2 days)
 I will add API routes to serve post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both "Recent Activity" blogs and posts, all inside a single Backbone app.
+By the end of this phase, users will be able to create blogs and view both "Recent Activity" blogs and posts, all inside a single Backbone app. **There are also user profiles with show data specific for that user.**

 [Details][phase-two]

 ### Phase 3: Editing and Displaying Posts (~2 days)
 I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
 I also plan to integrate Paperclip for file upload so users can add images to blog posts.
-I also want to make the post creation form have other JQuery UI features.
+Some things I want to do in this stage are: **make post form have radio buttons for each limited selection category (and update seed data to fall within these categories), make sure not to allow multiple likes, and add photos back into user profiles.**

 ### Phase 4: Design (~2 Days)
 I want to make it visually appealing using CSS.
 I would like to add seed data of instagram photos for some of the posts.

+### Phase 4: Search Capability and Floating Form Page
+I want to make a search capability and floating form page.
+Both of these will require third party tools. **Search will require paperclip, fagaro, pg_search, and kaminari.
+The floating form page will require jQueri UI or CSS, I haven't decided yet.**

+[Details][phase-three]

+### Bonus Features (TBD)

 ### Phase 5: Add Trends Page
 I want to make a separate tab away from posts that is more data visualization.
 I want to find and use a gem that creates cool data visualization.

-[Details][phase-three]

-### Bonus Features (TBD)
-- [ ] View trends in food spending over time/by category